Listen to Les McKeown read this blog post:

 You’re a passionate, engaged leader.
 You’re intellectually curious, innovative, and not afraid of risk.
 You’re full of great ideas and keen to implement them.
 Your people respect and admire you… and they’re exhausted.

-If you suspect this might be you, then do yourself and your team a favor: keep a list of all current projects, and when you next have a blinding flash of creativity which produces a new project, instead of simply adding it to the list, make a conscious, explicit decision about which existing project to drop off the list in return.
+If you suspect this might be you, then do yourself and your team a favor: make a list of all current projects (yes, this can be done!), and when you next have a blinding flash of creativity which produces a new project, instead of simply adding it to the list, make a conscious, explicit decision about which existing project to drop off the list in return.

 You’ll find that compared with your existing priorities, many of those ‘brilliant must-do’s’ just aren’t that important, and those that do make the list will stand much more chance of actually being implemented.